mouftan/Automate-Your-Recon/README.md

 # Recon
-You better have amass and subfinder installed on your machine D'ont forget the amass Config file
+You better have amass and subfinder installed on your machine.
+And D'ont forget the amass Config file.

 # Usage: